LargeNFT/large-nft/README.md

 # Large
 Large is open source software that makes it simple to create and publish any content as an NFT collection on Ethereum and IPFS.

 Create a beautiful website, blog, or app and publish your content as an NFT collection.
-The Large Reader is a simple HTML/CSS/Javascript based application built with Framework7 that includes native theming for iOS, Android, and Desktop.
+The Large Reader is a simple HTML/CSS/Javascript application built with Framework7 that includes native theming for iOS, Android, and Desktop.

 * Easily create content in a familiar interface.
 * Publish a simple blog website that works on all devices.